Or is it?

 It’s great for breaking up your study to freshen up the mind.

 Short regular breaks every 25 minutes are proven to help with retention when studying.

 Same goes for reading.

-This is main reason people use the Pomodoro timer.
+This is the main reason people use the Pomodoro timer.

-You can get real focused work done when using this method.
+You can get really focused work done when using this method.

 You’ll be able to work on the task at hand with laser focus.

 Those short 5 minute breaks in between really do help give you a powerful work session.